Zeex/sampgdk/README.md

 ### Using Git

-If know Git the simplest way to get started is probably to clone this repo and create a new branch for your personal project:
+If you know Git the simplest way to get started is probably to clone this repo and create a new local branch for your personal project:

 ```
 git clone git://github.com/Zeex/sampgdk.git